 At present, the School of Dental Medicine does not offer a DDS/PhD degree option.
 However, dental students are encouraged to participate in oral health research.

 Incoming dental students may apply for the Summer Research Scholarship Program.
 This program enables eligible students to experience basic science or clinical research for a sustained period of time during the summer prior to beginning their dental studies.
 The student conducts a research project for eight weeks under the direction of a faculty member in the School of Dental Medicine.
-Participating students are provided stipends and funds for supplies.AADR Student Research Group
+Participating students are hired as student employees and are provided funds for supplies.AADR Student Research Group

 Dental students may also participate in the Colorado Chapter of the AADR Student Research Group (SRG), a national program that serves to increase the student’s awareness of research to evidence-based dentistry.
 Students are actively involved in various research projects.
 They also attend workshops on how to search for and critically interpret literature, how to write scientific abstracts, how to present a poster, and how to give an oral presentation.